act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 ## Background

-Visible headings that are not in the accessibility tree are a failure of [Success Criterion 1.3.1 Info and Relationships][sc131].
+Headings that are in the accessibility tree and not visible are a failure of [Success Criterion 1.3.1 Info and Relationships][sc131].
 These are not tested by this rule but they can still fail [Success Criterion 2.4.6 Headings and Labels][sc246].

 ### Bibliography